You’re near the next area. You know what’s behind you, the enemy patrol routes, and timings have been noted. You’re good to go.

 There are now couple of very big buts coming your way.

-That isn’t the worst thing though.
-I won’t go into detail but you’ll see the ending coming from a mile away.
-It’s both lazy and disappointing.
-If you’ve seen Aliens you know that Ripley lives to see the ripe old age of 66 (eh?), so she isn’t going to die here.
+I won’t go into detail but you’ll see the disappointing and lazy ending coming from a mile away.
+If you’ve seen Aliens you know that Amanda lives to see the ripe old age of 66, so she isn’t going to die here.
 We know this, so why couldn’t the writers play with it a bit?
 Sadly it just comes off as extremely generic.